nodejs/node/doc/api/stream.md

 `stream.pipeline()` leaves dangling event listeners on the streams after the `callback` has been invoked.
 In the case of reuse of streams after failure, this can cause event listener leaks and swallowed errors.
+If the last stream is readable, dangling event listeners will be removed so that the last stream can be consumed later.

 `stream.pipeline()` closes all the streams when an error is raised.
 The `IncomingRequest` usage with `pipeline` could lead to an unexpected behavior